catholicconnectmatrimony-sudo/matri/PRE-LAUNCH-CHECKLIST.md

 -- Delete specific photo
 DELETE FROM photos
 WHERE id = 'photo-uuid-here';
--- Note: Also delete from Cloudflare R2 manually via dashboard
+-- Note: Also delete from Cloudinary manually via dashboard or Admin API
 ```

 ### **Data Export (GDPR/DPDPA)**